lcbc-epfl/comp_chem_py/README.rst

    #. test ./setup.py script with pip.

    #.
-Find out how to deal with the dependeny on MySQLdb package.
+Find out how to deal with the dependency on MySQLdb package.

    #.
 Add the ebsel package into setup.py using the git repo as,
          dependency_links=['http://github.com/user/repo/tarball/master#egg=package-1.0']